 Most, if not all, requests by police officers during a DUI stop are simply requests.
 Your response is voluntary.
 The police will not tell you this.
 They may even suggest otherwise.
 The evidence you volunteer is admissible against you.
 So, do not volunteer anything.
 The less you volunteer, the less evidence the police have to prove you are intoxicated or DUI.

-Usually the first question a person gets is, “Have you had anything to drink tonight?”
+Usually, the first question a person gets is, “Have you had anything to drink tonight?”
 You do not have to answer this question.
 In fact, this question assumes that you have answered the unasked question “Are you willing to talk with me?”
-Most people voluntarily roll down their window when the officer is approaching.
-You should only roll down your window a half inch and wait for further commands.
-This allows you to slide your driver’s license, registration and proof of insurance out the window.
+Most people voluntarily roll down their windows when the officer is approaching.
+You should only roll down your window a half-inch and wait for further commands.
+This allows you to slide your driver’s license, registration, and proof of insurance out the window.
 It allows some conversation.
-But, it does not provide the officer with easy access into your car (think smell).
+But, it does not provide the officer with easy access to your car (think smell).
 If you do say you have been drinking, you will most likely be arrested for DUI.

-I suggest that you keep your driver’s license, registration and proof of insurance in a single, easily accessible place.
+I suggest that you keep your driver’s license, registration, and proof of insurance in a single, easily accessible place.
 Get it ready for the officer before s/he gets to your door.
 Other than providing this information, do and say nothing more.
-The officer will take your papers to her/his car and check it through the police computer or radio dispatch.
+The officer will take your papers to her/his car and check them through the police computer or radio dispatch.

 The biggest misconception in DUI law is that you are required to do the roadsides maneuvers/VRM/SFST.
 You do not.
 These tests are voluntary.
 If you refuse to do them, there are no consequences.
 Your refusal cannot be used against you in court.
 Better yet, there will be no evidence of these worthless tests to support DUI charges.